Adding Life To The Bowl: Kibble Boosters

 The majority of the world feeds kibble.
 And while the fresh food revolution is quickly spreading, they'll always be some that cannot feed 100% raw, which is completely respectable & understandable.
 Thankfully, there are things as a health-conscious pet owner that one can do to better kibble, such as adding in Kibble Boosters!

-Did you know that replacing 20% of dry foods with whole fresh foods is enough to make a huge difference?
-So much so that dogs, a study by Purdue University showed that adding fresh vegetation to a processed diet helps prevent/slow the development of bladder cancer.
+Replacing 20% of dry foods with whole fresh foods is enough to make a huge difference.
+A study by Purdue University showed that adding fresh vegetation to a processed diet helps prevent/slow the development of bladder cancer.

 Kibble Boosters are easy to incorporate into everyday meals and make eating exciting and nutritious.
 Here is a list of some easy additions to the bowl.